 We manage our natural gas costs in two ways: through gas contracts linked to methanol price and through fixed price contracts.
 Our production facilities outside North America are largely underpinned by natural gas purchase agreements where the natural gas price is linked to methanol prices.
 This pricing relationship enables these facilities to be competitive throughout the methanol price cycle.
-This contract structure significantly reduced our costs in 2020 in line with lower methanol pricing.
-In North America, we have fixed price contracts and hedges in place for our Geismar and Medicine Hat facilities with a higher proportion of our gas requirements at fixed prices in the near-term, with the fixed proportion gradually declining as contracts expire.
-In the near-term, approximately 70% of our North American gas requirements are contracted at fixed prices.
+In North America, we have fixed price contracts and hedges in place for our Geismar and Medicine Hat facilities with a higher proportion of our gas requirements at fixed prices in the near term, declining in percentage over time.
+In the near term, approximately 65% of our North American gas requirements are contracted at fixed prices.
 We purchase our remaining North American gas requirements through the spot market.

 Our production facilities are well located to supply global methanol markets.
 Nonetheless, the cost to distribute methanol from production locations to customers is a significant component of total operating costs.
-These include costs for ocean shipping, in-market storage facilities and in-market distribution.
+These include costs for ocean shipping, inmarket storage facilities and in-market distribution.
 We focus on identifying initiatives to reduce these costs, including optimizing the use of our shipping fleet, third-party backhaul arrangements and taking advantage of prevailing conditions in the shipping market by varying the type and term of ocean vessel contracts.
 We also look for opportunities to leverage our global asset position by entering into geographic product exchanges with other methanol producers to reduce distribution and transportation costs.